fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/07_comparisons.md

 not equal
 ~~~

 Floating-point numbers are very rarely compared for equality.
-If such comparison is desired, computation result is usually checked whether it falls in certain range.
+If such comparison is desired, computation result is usually checked whether it falls within certain range.
 The minimum supported difference between two values is named *epsilon*.

 Unfortunately the error margin is dependent on the calculations and it grows after each operation.
-Solutions like `result >= 0.3 - epsilon or result <= 0.3 + epsilon` are not correct either.
+Solutions like `result >= 0.3 - epsilon || result <= 0.3 + epsilon` are not correct either.

-There is a [fully correct floating-point range comparison example](https://en.cppreference.com/w/cpp/types/numeric_limits/epsilon) but it's far to complicated to explain at this point.
+There is a [fully correct floating-point range comparison example](https://en.cppreference.com/w/cpp/types/numeric_limits/epsilon) but it's far too complicated to explain at this point.

 Just remember: do not expect floating-point values to be equal.